10621223/Laraieb-Imam/README.md

 </ul>

 <b>2.
-Data Transfer -</b> Data transfer is required because CRM tool has big data size due to customer information and purchase information and other factors so Hubspot needs data transfer option for analysis and projection.
+Data Transfer -</b> It is required because CRM tool has big data size due to customer information and purchase information and other factors so Hubspot needs data transfer option for analysis and projection.

 <ul>
   <p><li><b>Unit conversions:</b></li>